 As I say in the book, silence is almost always interpreted as agreement — and that can get you in trouble.
 So if you say nothing when that voice in your head pipes up, you’re not only agreeing that all of this is the right thing to do — you’re agreeing to do it.

 The second part of managing scope is that you have to be willing to act as the gatekeeper, the person who politely but firmly says “no” to additional requests that are outside the established scope.
 You can’t take those requests personally, you can’t internalize the pressure to do them to make someone happy.
-You have to hold your ground and say no. Otherwise, every little addition is another cut, another injury, and the project dies from the fabled “death by a thousand cuts.”
-It never ends, it never launches and everyone involved is very, very frustrated.
+You have to hold your ground and say no. Otherwise, every little addition is another cut, another injury, which in case we are talking about employees, you might want to be sure to have a good work accident attorney on your side.

 - Thank you so much for talking with us Joe!
 Before we say goodbye, how do you recommend our readers begin the journey to thinking first?